Goallow/Mini-Hes/README.md

 Password：3nux

 ## Installation
-Step 1: Download the datasets.
+Step 1: Download the model and datasets.

 Step 2: The datasets path in the Constant.java file should be changed to the path where your machine stores the datasets.

-Step 3: Click on the file inside the 'test' package to run it.
+Step 3: Run the Java file inside the 'test' package.